SoftwareAG/adabas-go-api/doc/README.md

 Detailed documentation about search facilities are documented [here](.//QUERY.md).

 Below is an example showing a logical read on an descriptor value.
-This is an classical Adabas access example:
+This is a classical Adabas access example:

 ```go
 connection, err := NewConnection("acj;target=23(adatcp://remote:60001)")